Friends of the Mississippi River

 Impact and Programs

-Current Goals FMR is annually broadening its efforts to actively empower area residents to protect the health and vitality of the river.
-Our four program areas focus on water quality and watershed health, land protection and restoration, community education and engagement, and river corridor protection.
-Our strategic goals are based on improving the overall health of the river, its watershed, and riverfront communities through a diverse and interrelated array of strategies.
-The primary goals we are working to achieve include: 1) With FMR's support and encouragement, local communities appreciate the natural, scenic, cultural, historical, recreational, and other public values of the Mississippi River such that important planning and zoning decisions consistently protect and enhance these values.
-2) An ecologically functioning and climate resilient corridor of natural habitat exists along the Mississippi River.
-3) The Mississippi River meets all water quality standards and fully supports a healthy aquatic ecosystem.
-4) Individuals and communities feel a connection to the Mississippi River and its watershed that inspires an ethic of active participation in stewardship and conservation.
+Current Goals Our current year goals within our four program areas include: Land use & planning: Local communities appreciate the natural, scenic, cultural, historical, recreational, and other public values of the Mississippi River such that important planning and zoning decisions consistently protect and enhance these values.
+Land conservation: An ecologically functioning and climate-resilient corridor of natural habitat exists along the Mississippi River.
+Water: The Mississippi River meets all water quality standards and fully supports a healthy aquatic ecosystem.
+Stewardship & Education: Individuals and communities feel a connection to the Mississippi River and its watershed that inspires an ethic of active participation in stewardship and conservation; and a new, diverse generation of river stewards is inspired and prepared to protect and restore the health of the Mississippi River and to engage in efforts to promote environmental health and environmental justice as advocates and professionals.

 Reports & Finances